 Morivivi Safe Dwelling Program is an emergency domestic violence shelter that offers immediate sanctuary to victims fleeing imminent harm to them and their families.
-Shelter residents have a safe place to stay for up to 180 days and are provided with intensive support services, including individual and group counseling, advocacy, case management and referrals to legal and mental health services.
+Shelter residents have a safe place to stay for up to 180 days and access to intensive support services, including individual and group counseling, advocacy, case management and referrals to legal and mental health services.